 User Reviews and Reputation

-- High ratings with specific praise (e.g., “Fast withdrawals” or “Great odds”).
+- High ratings with specific praise, like “fast withdrawals” or “clean interface.”

 Security Features and Transparency